SpectoLabs/hoverfly/docs/pages/tutorials/basic/loosematching/loosematching.rst

 In some cases you may want Hoverfly to return the same stored response for more than one incoming request.
 This can be done using
 Request Matchers.

 Let's begin by capturing some traffic and exporting a simulation.
+This step saves us having to manually create a simulation ourselves and gives us a request to work with.

 .. literalinclude:: loosematching.sh
     :language: bash